John E. Arbuckle House

-John E. Arbuckle House, also known as Glenville State College Alumni Center, is a historic home located at Glenville, Gilmer County, West Virginia.
+John E. Arbuckle House, also known as Glenville State University Alumni Center, is a historic home located at Glenville, Gilmer County, West Virginia.
 It was built in 1910, and is a 2 1/2-story Queen Anne-style building.
 It is a wood-frame structure, with a brick veneer.
 It features an octagonal tower and classical porches.

 It was listed on the National Register of Historic Places in 1991.